SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 > Interaction Modiﬁers

-In general, the resistance diﬃculty for many Metaphysics or any interaction skill equals 10.
+In general, the resistance difficulty for many Metaphysics or any interaction skill equals 10.
 The target cannot actively resist unless he knows that a psychic or interaction skill is being used on him by another character.
 If the gamemaster